 Testing Your Schedule

-Click the Send Test button to send a one time test.
-Looker will send a test email to each email address listed in the Recipients field.
+Click the Send Test button to send a one-time test.
+Looker will send a test email to each email address listed in the Who should it be emailed to section.

-If you want to create another schedule for the same content, click Create New Schedule, possibly change the copy's default name, and specify its scheduling options.
+If you want to create another schedule for the same content, click New +, optionally change the new schedule's default name, and specify its scheduling options.
 Your schedules are listed by title in the left pane of the window.

-Alternatively, you can click the copy icon to the right of a schedule to create a copy of that schedule.
+Alternatively, you can click the Duplicate icon to the right of a schedule to create a copy of that schedule.
+The Duplicate icon appears when you hover over the title of the schedule.

 Saving Your Schedule